A status of Joan Arc at the Abbe of Mont Saint Michel

 • Rule #2: Different endings

 Sometimes you’ll need to add something extra to the adjective before the -e to make pronunciation easier and prettier in the feminine form!
-You may need to double the final consonant or change the ending completely.
+You may need to double the final or change the ending completely.

 Masculine